onlinecity/devops-tools/README.md

 This includes:
   * Python, including a virtual environment
   * Pre-commit and linting hooks
-  * tfswitch and tflint for working with terraform
+  * tfswitch, tflint and terraform-docs for working with terraform
   * Taskfile

 #### Python and pip